 Expand your culinary horizons by following up some of the tips.
 The flurry of new gourmet offerings capitalize on Mallorca’s privileged position, fusing the blessing of abundant produce with vibrant multicultural influence.

 The US-born food truck phenomenon continues to grow in countries across the globe, and Mallorca is no exception.
 Embracing the trend are a number of stylish eateries on wheels such as Variat for tapas, Mediterranean eco van El Xiribio, Manduka, who specialize in Angus hamburgers, and La Petit Caravan, for ‘green’ food.

 Spot one on our roads and there’s no mistaking their witty signage, polished exteriors and tempting food descriptions.

-The novel sight of colourful food trucks lined up opposite the yachts met visitors to Port Adriano in September, for the second Street Food Festival.
-A far cry from your basic budget hamburger stall, the glossy vans gave the millionaire yachts a run for their money in the style stakes.
+The novel sight of colourful food trucks lined up opposite the yachts meets visitors to Port Adriano for their periodic Street Food Festivals.
+A far cry from your basic budget hamburger stall, the glossy vans give the millionaire yachts a run for their money in the style stakes.

-The tempting aroma of succulent brochetas wafted from a shiny red London bus at Porto Adriano, while the Notenom Fusion food truck dished up plates of inventive fusion cuisine worthy of the best restaurant, at bargain prices.
-If you can’t wait until Street Food 2016, head to the Santa Catalina area of Palma, which regularly sees the trucks roll into town, and whose VanBig event originally brought the scene together.
+The tempting aroma of succulent brochetas waft from a shiny red London bus at Porto Adriano, while the Notenom Fusion food truck dishes up plates of inventive fusion cuisine worthy of the best restaurant, at bargain prices.
+If you can’t wait until the next Street Food Festival at Port Adriano, head to the Santa Catalina area of Palma, which regularly sees the trucks roll into town, and whose VanBig event originally brought the scene together.

 Full of character, delightful shops and amazing eats, the Santa Catalina area of Palma deserves a special look.
 Here, we tell you all you need to know! […] Discover Santa Catalina!